dotnet/docs/docs/machine-learning/how-to-guides/install-ml-net-cli.md

 ---
 title: How to install the ML.NET Command-Line Interface (CLI) tool
-description: Overview and installation of the ML.NET Command-Line Interface (CLI) tool. ms.date: 04/16/2019 ms.custom: ""
+description: Learn how to install, upgrade, downgrade, and uninstall the ML.NET Command-Line Interface (CLI) tool. ms.date: 12/18/2019 ms.author: nakersha
+author: natke
 ---

 # How to install the ML.NET Command-Line Interface (CLI) tool

-The ML.NET CLI (command-line interface) is a tool you can run on any command-prompt (Windows, Mac, or Linux) for generating good quality ML.NET models and source code based on training datasets you provide.
+The ML.NET CLI (command-line interface) tool runs on any command-prompt (Windows, Mac, or Linux).
+It generates good quality ML.NET models and source code using automated machine learning (AutoML) and a training dataset.

 > [!NOTE]
 > This topic refers to ML.NET CLI and ML.NET AutoML, which are currently in Preview, and material may be subject to change.